Deep ReLU neural network approximation in Bochner spaces and applications to parametric PDEs: Approximation in Bochner spaces with Jacobi measure

-\end{itemize} Here the constant $C$ is independent of $u$ and $n$. \end{theorem} \begin{proof} This theorem can be proven in a way similar to the proof of Theorem \ref{PDE-affine-thm2-dnn}.
+\end{itemize} Here the positive constants $C$ are independent of $u$ and $n$. \end{theorem} \begin{proof} This theorem can be proven in a way similar to the proof of Theorem \ref{PDE-affine-thm2-dnn}.
 Let us give a brief proof.
-Given $\xi \geq 3$, we have the Caushy-Schwarz inequality and Lemma \ref{bcdmJ} in Appendix that
+Given $\xi \geq 3$, we have the Cauchy-Schwarz inequality and Lemma \ref{bcdmJ} that

 Put $\delta := \xi^{-(1/q-1/2)}$.
-For every $\bs \in \Lambda(\xi)$, by Lemma \ref{lem-product-varphi} there exists a deep ReLU neural network $\phi_{\bs}$ on $\IIm$ such that
+For every $\bs \in \Lambda(\xi)$, by Lemma \ref{lem-product-varphi} there exists a deep ReLU neural network $\phi_{\bs}$ on $\II^{|\nu_\bs|_1}$ such that

 and the size and depth of $\phi_{\bs}$ are bounded as

 and